technion046195/technion_046195_2020_spring/_workshops/workshop_01/workshop_01.md

 In this step, we would like to suggest a family of optional solutions for our problem.
 We would then have to search the space of suggested solutions to select the best solution according to our evaluation method.
 I.e., we would search for the solution which produces in the minimal risk.
 We should note here that in many cases, finding the solution with the lowest risk is not possible and we would settle for the solution with the lowest risk we can find.

 These solutions families will usually, but not always, be defined by a set of parameters.
-In such cases, we will use $\theta$ to denote these parameters.
+In such cases, we will use $$\theta$$ to denote these parameters.

 We refer to this family of solutions as the model.